sahilrajput03/sahilrajput03.github.io/uses.md

 ## [Netlimiter](https://www.netlimiter.com/) - NetLimiter is an ultimate internet traffic control and monitoring tool designed for Windows.
 Finally, you will become master over your internet connection.

+## [Typora](https://typora.io/#windows) - Typora gives you a seamless experience as both a reader and a writer.
+It removes the preview window, mode switcher, syntax symbols of markdown source code, and all other unnecessary distractions.

 ***

 # Chrome's new tab